 We all know what a 'Sign In' is, don't we?
-A user wants to access an account, application, or content that is stored on the host site; and to do this they need to input their credentials they have previously setted up.
+A user wants to access an account, application, or content that is stored on the host site; and to do this they need to input the credentials they have previously configured.

 Requiring it has a number of benefits for both the user and the developer / business owner.